 a while at the small waterfall enroute.
 Or venture even further afield on

 the public footpaths which traverse the Pentland Hills (but if so, bring

 a compass with you; we can provide the map.)

 Feel the silence.
 But don't be surprised to be startled by the sound of curlews, migrating geese overhead, or even the kowk-kok-kok-ok sudden sound of a grouse disturbed by your footfall in the heather.
 Buzzards and kestrels are regular visitors to our moors.
 And back at the Wing of Crosswoodhill Farmhouse, lots of garden birds, including the occasional woodpecker, come surprisingly close.
 As well as pheasants in the woods close by.

 Approach our SSSI's with care (Our SSSI's are Sites of Special Scientific Interest designated by Scottish Natural Heritage to protect and preserve the unique varieties of sphagnum mosses and bog flowers to be found side by side in our often squelchy bogs.
 Glorious colours and patterns).

 Newly gripped by a fascination for peat bogs?
 Explore one closer to the house where we have extracted fuel peat in the past.
 Jump and feel the earth move beneath you.

 Hares, rabbits, foxes, badgers, squirrels - all can claim our EH55 8LP postcode.
 So, too, can the unwelcome midge at certain times of year.

 Looking for something less energetic than a hill walk?
 Take a gentle evening stroll through our roadside fields.
 Maybe Mr. Mole will be covertly at work underground.
-More likely, you'll encounter some of the over-ground friendly work-force: farming partners Hew and G ( your hosts ) or our shepherd John.
+More likely, you'll encounter some of the over-ground friendly work-force: farming partners Hew and G ( your hosts ) or our shepherd John and his sons.

 Below are some frequently asked questions: